-Jury finds United States can seize Iran-linked office tower
+Jury finds United States may seize Iran-linked office tower

 Lawyers for the government argued that it did, but kept distributing rental income to Assa anyway, while working to conceal its ownership from U.S. authorities.

-John Gleeson, a former Brooklyn federal judge who represented Alavi, argued that the foundation was led to believe that Bank Melli was sold before the sanctions took effect.
+Gleeson argued that the foundation was led to believe that Bank Melli was sold before the sanctions took effect.

-(Reporting by Brendan Pierson in New York; Editing by Jonathan Oatis and Andrew Hay)
+Reporting by Brendan Pierson in New York; Editing by Andrew Hay and Howard Goller